NUOJIN/NUOJIN.github.io/_pages/cv.md

 ## Preprints

-- **N. Cheng** and S. Becker.
-“Variational entropy search for adjusting expected improvement”.
+- **N. Cheng***, L. Papenmeier, S. Becker, L. Nardi.
+“A Unified Framework for Entropy Search and Expected Improvement in Bayesian Optimization”.

-- O. A. Malik, Y. Xu, **N. Cheng**, S. Becker, A. Doostan, A. Narayan.
+- O. A. Malik*, Y. Xu*, **N. Cheng***, S. Becker, A. Doostan, A. Narayan.
 “Fast algorithms for monotone lower subsets of Kronecker least squares problems”.

 ## Publications

-- **N. Cheng**, O.A.
-Malik, Y. Xu, S. Becker, A. Doostan, A. Narayan.
+- **N. Cheng***, O.A.
+Malik*, Y. Xu*, S. Becker, A. Doostan, A. Narayan.
 2024.
 “Subsampling of parametric models with bi-fidelity boosting”. *SIAM/ASA Journal on Uncertainty Quantification.*

 - **N. Cheng**, O.A.
 Malik, S. De, S. Becker, A. Doostan.
 2024.
 “Bi-fidelity variational auto-encoder for uncertainty quantification”. *Computer Methods in Applied Mechanics and Engineering.*